nitad54448/DOE/README.md

 ## Getting Started and Interpreting Results

-### **1. The Workflow: From Setup to Solution**
+### **1. The Workflow**

 The tool is designed to follow the natural workflow of a scientific experiment.

 1.  **Step 1: Define Your Experiment**
     This is where you define the entire setup on a single screen.
     * **Factors**: What can you control?
 Define your factor names (e.g., Temperature, Pressure) and the safe operating range for each (their minimum and maximum values).
+Up yo 6 factors can be controlled, be advides that the number of experiments are typically 2^k.
     * **Responses**: What will you measure?
 Decide how many responses you need (1 to 3) and give them descriptive names (e.g., Yield, Purity, Cost).
+Optimization of each "response" (like yield, purity, etc) or a linear combination of them is possible.
-    * **Design**: Choose an experimental "recipe" or design that best fits your goals.
+    * **Design**: Choose an experimental "type" or design that best fits your goals.
+Several most common experimental desings are included.
+For some other methods (e.g. Bayesian, ..) you need to modify the program or use other specialized packages.

 2.  **Step 2: Generate the Experimental Plan**
-    After setup, the tool will generate an experimental plan for you to follow.
+    After setup, the tool will generate an experimental plan to follow.
 This isn't a random set of experiments; it's a scientifically chosen set of runs designed to give you the most information about your process with the least amount of work.
 For best results, the runs must be reproducible.
-If some parameters suggested by the program are not always achieved (e.g., the program suggests 1000°C but you measured at 980°C), you can edit the value in the table.
+If some parameters suggested by the program are not always achieved or achievable (e.g., the program suggests 1000°C but you measured at 980°C), you can edit the value in the experimental table.
 It may not be optimal as a design point, but it will be correctly used in the calculations.

 3.  **Step 3: Run Experiments and Enter Data**
     Perform the experiments as laid out in the plan.
 Afterwards, return to the tool and enter your measured results into the data table.
 If you just want to try the tool, you can use the **"Fill with Test Data"** button to see how it works.

 4.  **Step 4: Analyze, Optimize, and Understand**
     The program analyzes your results and builds a mathematical model of your process as you fill the data table.
-It tells you how good that model is, which factors are most important, and predicts the best settings to achieve your goals.
-It also helps you find the perfect compromise when you are optimizing for multiple goals.
+It tells you how good that model is, which factors are most important and can hopefully predict the best settings to achieve your goals.
+It also helps you find the best compromise when you are optimizing for multiple goals.

-5.  **Step 5: Visualize and Export Your Findings** 📄
+5.  **Step 5: Visualize and Export Data**
     Finally, you can explore your results with 2D contour plots to "see" how the factors affect the outcome.
 When you're ready, you can export a PDF report of the entire analysis.

 ### **2. Setting Up Your Experiment**